tr3mor/personal-infra/README.md

 ## Personal Infra
-This repo implements GitOps approach to manage my personal infra.
+This repo implements GitOps approach to manage my personal infra in cloud.

 Implemented using:
 - Terraform Cloud (Terraform CD)